brmkit/redeployer/README.md

 ## wtf?
 I was frustrated by the time it took to repeatedly perform the same actions every time I needed to set up an environment for testing and i really don't like that giant all-in-one script that surely works but... you know.
 So, I decided to use my spare times to automate some of these tasks.
-While it's nothing too complex, I think it's a good starting to build something better and maybe can be a starting point for anyone looking to achieve something similar.
+While it's nothing too complex, I think it's "a way" to build something better and maybe could be a starting point for anyone looking to achieve something similar.

 Basically - if you really want - you can use this repository to configure your instances both on-prem and/or in cloud.
 Please note that this is not a "proper" Ansible Role yet, but it works fine for ~~me~~ its intended purpose.

 ### usage
-To deploy the desired components, follow these steps:
+To deploy, follow these steps:

 1. make sure you have Ansible installed on your system
 2. `git clone https://github.com/brmkit/redeployer.git`